fortinet/fortigate-gcp-ncc/README.md

 An SD-WAN transit routing scenario with Google Network Connectivity Center (NCC) allows users to route data and exchange BGP routing information between two or more remote sites over the Google Cloud Platform Infrastructure.

-This is done, by creating the NCC HUB and an Endpoint (Spoke) for each Remote Site.
-In order to reduce Network latency, the Spoke is deployed in a Google Cloud region that is located geographically closest to the Remote Site for which it is created.
+Implementation is done by creating the NCC HUB and an endpoint (Spoke) for each remote site.
+In order to reduce Network latency, the Spoke is deployed in a Google Cloud region that is located geographically closest to the remote site for which it is created.

 The Script Included in this Repository Deploys Internal/External VPCs, NCC Hub, Spoke, Cloud Router and Fortigate-VM (Router Appliance) .
 -	These come pre-configured with the variables input via the fortigate-ncc-param-zone1.json File.